linked-db/linked-ql/site/flashql.md

 - sync state is persisted
 - FlashQL becomes appropriate for browser PWAs and local-first applications

-Without a persistence backend, the engine is still useful for tests, ephemeral sessions, and in-process computation, but the state disappears when the process ends.
+But a persistence backend is not always necessary when used for tests, ephemeral sessions, and in-process computation.

 ---